 Honestly?
 Because you’re (probably) not Bear Grylls.
 It is unrealistic to believe the government will be able to bail you out immediately, or completely, if the worst should happen.
 Emergency Preparedness is a shared responsibility.
 If an emergency happens, and you are cut off from your basic facilities (electricity and clean water being the biggies) an emergency kit will help you to stay healthy and comfortable.
 Survival kits can make the difference between hungry refugee, and impromptu camper.
 Besides the basics of life, you can also add things to your emergency kit to make your family’s return to normalcy that much smoother.

 A good survival kit will cover all of your basics.
 It should have a high calorie food source, clean water and/or a way to purify fresh water, tools to keep you warm (blankets and tents are favourites), and utility tools to help you build fires, see in the dark, deliver first aid, and the like.
-A great survival kit also includes some of the comforts of home: A variety of meals (not just food bars), stove options for cooking, solar/crank cell phone chargers and hygiene kits (toothbrushes, feminine hygiene supplies etc.) – just to name a few.
+A great survival kit also includes some of the comforts of home.
+These may include a variety of meals (not just food bars), stove options for cooking, solar/crank cell phone chargers and hygiene kits- just to name a few.

-When you get a survival kit (either by building one yourself or buying one) it is a good idea to add copies of important documents, medications, and contact numbers.
+Whether you buy or build a survival kit, make sure that you include copies of important documents, medications, and contact numbers.
 These will allow you to rebuild your lives more quickly and with less frustration than you could without.
 In the case of medications, it could also save the lives of your loved ones.

 Buy or Build?